Imran-Khalid-code/Imran-Khalid-code/README.md

 ### Hi there 👋

 Nice to meet you!
-I'm Imran, a UK based Junior Software Developer
+I'm Imran, a UK based Junior Web developer

 - 🔭 I’m currently studying on a junior developer bootcamp course at _nology